UnusualNorm/docker-deepspeech/README.md

 - extended (default: false)
   - num_results (default: 1)

-If extended is true, the response will be a json object the the following type:
+If extended is true, the response will be a json object of the the following type:

 ```typescript
 {